jason2714/forward-collision-warning-system/README.md

 # Forward-Collision-Warning-System
-Use lane detection and car detection to create a collision avoidance system
+Developed a lane detection system and integrated it with YOLOv5 to build a real-time forward collision avoidance system